AnalyticsGate/AGE-AddIn-Setups/docs/releasenotes/2024/AGEAddIn-640-beta.md

 ### AnalyticsGate OnPrem Reporting

 *New Features*
-- All included Packages was updated
+- Updated all included packages
 - Improved hub interface
-- Container Objects can now be used in the section "Qlik Data to Excel"
+- Container objects can now be used in the section "Qlik Data to Excel"

 *Fixed Bugs*
-- Tag Filter was not working
+- Tag filter was not working
-- Display of GUID's instead of the name of a space in the Hub section
+- Display of GUIDs instead of the name of a space in the Hub section
-- Fix empty item bug when comboxbox item is change in section "Qlik Data to Excel"
+- Fixed empty item bug when combox box item is changed in section "Qlik Data to Excel"